 The Outdoor Research Sun Runner Cap is the most versatile and protective hat in this review, and is a great value.
 For these reasons, it takes home our Best Buy award.
-It comes with a removable liner that can add total protection when needed, or can be removed so that you can wear it as a baseball cap when you don't want to look like you just came from an expedition into the heart of the Sahara desert.
+It comes with a removable liner that can add total protection when needed, or can be removed so that you can wear it like a baseball cap when you don't want to look like you just came from an expedition into the heart of the Sahara desert.
 This hat is so lightweight and comes in a variety of colors.
 We think it is an excellent choice for backpacking.
 If you want a hat that will be extremely versatile and give you total protection and don't mind looking dorky when you want to be protected from the sun, then this hat is for you.

 Our Analysis and Hands-on Test Results

-For the most part, this hat is extremely breathable.
-Without the cape on it is the most breathable hat we tested, with its lightweight breathable material and its ventilating mesh on each side.
-It is still plenty breathable with the cape on, but since the cape is in direct contact with your skin it heats you up more, making it hotter inside of the hat than would a classic wide-brimmed hat, like The North Face Horizon Brimmer - Women's.
-We did notice that if you don't need the full protection of the hat cinched all the way at the neck, you can alternatively flip the neck cord over your head so that the cape can flap in the wind.
-This allows more air flow and gives you more breathability.
+It is still somewhat breathable with the cape on, but since the cape is in direct contact with your skin, it heats you up more, making it hotter inside of the hat than a classic wide-brimmed hat, like The North Face Horizon Brimmer - Women's.
+We did notice that if you don't need the full protection provided by cinching all the way at the neck, you can alternatively flip the neck cord over your head so that the cape can flap in the wind.
+This allows more airflow and gives you more breathability.
 We like the Tilley LTM6 Airflo's mesh panel around the top of its crown for ventilation if you're looking for a more stylish hat.

 We stuffed it into our backpack many times and did not notice much wear and tear over our six-day backpack trip.
-All of the Outdoor Research hats we tested were very durable, but we gave this hat a lower durability rating due to the fact that its brim can easily become damaged if packed wrong.
+All of the Outdoor Research hats we tested were very durable, especially the Sun Bucket but we docked this hat's durability points because its brim can easily become damaged if folded or packed wrong.
 Other than that, this is a very durable hat that will last you a long time.
 We were disappointed with the Adventure Hat for the same reason, as permanent creases appear in the brim when folded.
 However, the LTM6 Airflo can be crushed and folded and will bounce back.